 Many of the Stoic philosophers also make excellent role models, and they can offer you a mental picture of good decisions to make in gambling situations.
 Marcus Aurelius, of course, is a legendary Stoic role model.
 Reading Meditations is something every would-be Stoic should do.

-These types of role models teach lessons which can be applied to gambling even though they’re not directly related.
+These types of role models teach lessons that can be applied to gambling even though they’re not directly related.

 Both encourage mindfulness, but it’s mindfulness of a different flavor.